jitender1222/Advanced_Frontend_Development/React/React.md

 For re-renders, React will apply the minimal necessary operations (calculated while rendering!) to make the DOM match the latest rendering output.

 **`React only changes the DOM nodes if there’s a difference between renders.`**

+### Note :

+If parent component re render due to any reason then the child component is also re render.

+If in any case the props that we pass and the value of the props did not change but the parent component change then the child also re render.

+To avoid this we can use a hook named as `useMemo` .

+If we use useMemo hook even if our parent re render our child is not re render untill our props value are same.